aobol/CPU-Net/README.md

     - we recommend installing a small gadget `tqdm` to monitor the time/progress of `for` loops.
 Installation can be done with `pip install tqdm --user`
     - If the user do not wish to install `tqdm`, please delete the import code and tdqm() wrapper
 - This repository only contains the script of the model, training data has to be downloaded separately at [here](https://drive.google.com/file/d/1JcgQy6snavgcRetFAGl0QM3OAmPTqKqt/view?usp=sharing).
-- Once downloaded, please unzip it and dump it into the same folder with this script
+- Once downloaded, please unzip it and dump it into the same folder with `TrainAndPlot.ipynb`
 # Training Result
 ## Network translation performance
 ![alt text](https://github.com/aobol/CPU-Net/blob/3061aba77858266237940826869d0b5a332aced1/ATN.png?raw=True)